Seniors: Welcome to the Year of Living Courageously

 Goal: My goal is to go to college.

-My goal is to go to a college that fits my needs, academically and financially.
+My goal is to go to a college that fits my academic needs.

 I want to explore majors related to my interests.

-You may have a general sense of potential careers, or none at all.
+You may have a general idea of potential careers, or none at all.
+That's fine.
 Depending on your response, you’ll know what you need to research.
+It's important to put this topic into the mix when developing a college list.

-I want the opportunity to study a range of subjects, such as psychology, communication and public policy.
+I want to study a range of subjects, such as psychology, communication and public policy.

 Add more details by researching college websites.
 Click on links to academic majors, and informational videos.